ofivite/ML_in_HEP_intro/README.md

 * [CNN from Stanford](http://cs231n.stanford.edu/) - a NN basics easily explained

-* and way more in the Internet (just google it in English)
+* and way more on the Internet (just google it in English)